 The Golden Trees of Seren is a Bourse resource located in Serenael.
 Custodianship of the Golden Trees is an Imperial Title that brings with it a Seat on the Imperial Bourse.
 It produces 28 Imperial wains of weirwood every season.
 Control is allocated to any Imperial citizen by open auction during the Winter Solstice.

-Brock's Toll is a famous toll bridge situated roughly halfway between Dawn and the Marches, but historically claimed by both.
+Brock's Toll is a famous toll bridge just south of Greenfalls, situated roughly halfway between Dawn and the Marches and historically claimed by both.
 While it isn't much used by wealthy merchants or nobles, the road that this bridge lies on carries most of the agricultural traffic between Dawn and the Marches.
 The bridge is associated with a sinecure, contested between the Marchers and the yeofolk of Dawn.